A golf course bordering both maritime and forest areas.

 A remarkable ecosystem

-The Baie de Morlaix golf course is located to the east of Carantec, at the mouth of the Morlaix river (North Finistère).
-The sea facing site, is sheltered from the westerly winds by a hill covered with beech and chestnut trees.
+The Baie De Morlaix golf course is located to the east of Carantec, at the mouth of the Morlaix River (North Finistère).
+The sea facing site is sheltered from the westerly winds by a hill covered with beech and chestnut trees.

 An evergreen golf course

-The nature of the slty, clay loam, along with the presence of numerous springs creates a constantly humid basin.
+The nature of the salty, clay loam, along with the presence of numerous springs creates a constantly humid basin.
 This is accentuated due to certain areas of the course being below sea-level.
-In addition, the water that runs down from the hill promotes a lush vegetation and means the golf course is beautifully green even in summer!
+In addition, the water that runs down from the hill promotes lush vegetation and means the golf course is beautifully green even in summer!

 Remarkable trees along the route